AgnosticUI/agnosticui/site/docs/docs/theming.md

   --agnostic-disabled-color: var(--agnostic-gray-dark);
 ```

-_See latest colors off `master` branch on GitHub — [colors.css](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/public/css-src/colors.css)._
+_The GitHub-hosted [colors.css](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/public/css-src/colors.css) on `master` is the most up-to-date source of truth._

 ## Other Tokens

-Of course colors aren't the only things in AgnosticUI that are themable!
-The `:root` defined CSS tokens used by AgnosticUI are located in `agnostic-css` package's [public/css-src](https://github.com/AgnosticUI/agnosticui/tree/master/agnostic-css/public/css-src) directory.
+Colors aren't the only thing that's themable in AgnosticUI.
+The various `:root` defined CSS tokens are located in `agnostic-css` package's [public/css-src](https://github.com/AgnosticUI/agnosticui/tree/master/agnostic-css/public/css-src) directory.
 These source files are, in fact, what gets concatenated and minified into the `dist/common.min.css` global CSS file we ask you to `import`.

+<div class="mbe24"></div>

+### Overriding AgnosticUI

+First ensure that you've imported the common CSS (e.g. `agnostic-PACKAGE/dist/common.min.css'`), and any component-based CSS if applicable.

+<div class="mbe24"></div>

-Simply override variables you care about (same as described above) after importing the `dist/common.min.css'` file, and AgnosticUI components will render according to those customizations.
+Then, override any variables you care about (similar to how we did in the [earlier example](https://agnosticui.github.io/agnosticui/docs/theming.html#example-of-theming-with-css-custom-properties)).

 <div class="mbe24"></div>